-The 2014 Australian Standard mandates a maximum reeving angle of 60 for lifting.
+The 2014 Australian Standard mandates a maximum reeving angle of 60° for lifting.
 This maximum angle will apply when a chain is reeved through the end oblong link (as when lifting a pole), or back on itself via a hook.

-12.5 CHAIN - Load factors
+12.5 Load factors

-A multi-leg sling is a permanent joining of two or more chain legs.
-The angle between the legs is critical and is known as the included angle.
+A multi-leg sling is a joining of two or more chain angle between the legs is known as the included angle.

-As the included angle increases, so does the tension on each chain leg as the more horizontal the lifting chain becomes.
-This in turn increases the inward crushing pressure.
+As the included angle so does the tension on leg as the more horizontal chain becomes.
+This in turn inward crushing pressure.

-The recommended maximum included angle shouldn not exceed 90 and the best rule of thumb is to make sure the horizontal distance between the points of attachment of the load does not exceed the length of the slings.
+The recommended maximum angle shouldn not exceed 90 rule of thumb is to make sure distance between the points of of the load does not exceed the slings.